 Sunday after Sunday we went back to this Church.
 Each time, my heart was softened.
 Each time I opened my Bible I grew more and more enamored with Him.
 I began praying again, thanking God.
 I thanked him for his faithfulness, for his future faithfulness too; I knew that He was going to be faithful, even if the doubts were still there, He was greater than them.

 During a particular worship service, I found myself overwhelmed in the best way.
-I felt enraptured by the Holy Spirit in a way that is nearly indescribable.
+I felt surrounded by the Holy Spirit in a way that is nearly indescribable.
 This moment literally took my breath away.
 In the middle of worship that still, small voice in my heart that I had not heard for so long said, I’m here, I’ve got you.
-It was not my emotions speaking- I am an emotional person, I know emotions.
-This was undeniably the Holy Spirit.
+It was not my emotions speaking- This was undeniably something greater.